Bushidosan/Bushidosan/README.md

 ## <img src="https://media.giphy.com/media/oclyc39jglyIWfrZ1k/giphy.gif" width="50"> What keeps me at the moment busy ?

-- Enrolled in the PWK-200.
+- Studing for the CKA Exam
 - Rechearsing CVE's for the DIVD (Dutch Insitute for Vulnerabiltie Disclosure).
 - Pre preperation for the WEB-300